 Who do I turn to?

 All Heads of Boarding are eager to help you sort out any problems that you have.
-If you have any suggestions please see any member of the boarding team or the Heads of boarding and they will raise your issue.
+If you have any suggestions please see any member of the boarding team or the Heads of Boarding and they will raise your issue.
 The points can be related to anything from cleaning to the food or even the purchase of items that will improve Boarding at Battle Abbey School.
 Remember, this is your school.
 A suggestions box will be kept in the boarding area.
 Also boarders can join various whole school committees to represent fellow students and there are opportunities to represent their forms in Year group and house meetings.

-Battle – where to stay and where to visit
+Where to stay and where to visit